slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"You either die a hero, or you live long enough to see yourself become the villain."
 -- Harvey Dent in The Dark Knight*

+> *"Friendships change.
+Trust the friends of today as if they will be enemies tomorrow, and that of the worst kind.
+As this happens in reality, let it happen in your precaution."
+-- Balthasar Gracian*